Should I Go Gluten-Free? What Your DNA Can Tell You (2026)

 If Negative (No HLA-DQ2 or HLA-DQ8)

-Celiac disease is essentially ruled out.
-No celiac-specific follow-up is needed.
-If you have GI symptoms, your doctor can investigate other causes — IBS, SIBO, food intolerances, NCGS, etc. A gluten-free diet is not medically necessary based on this result, though you may still choose it for personal preference.
+Celiac disease is unlikely, though this screening is not equivalent to clinical HLA typing and a negative result should not, by itself, rule it out.
+If you have GI symptoms, discuss the result with your doctor — they can decide whether further testing is needed or investigate other causes (IBS, SIBO, food intolerances, NCGS, etc.).
+A gluten-free diet is not typically necessary based on this result alone, though you may still choose it for personal preference.

 If Positive (Carrier of HLA-DQ2 or HLA-DQ8)